isomerpages/moe-corporationpri/_departments/Mother Tongue.md

 Click here to view the Chinese Department's Newsletter and find out more about the key programmes conducted in Semester 1 2022.

-Click here to view the Chinese Department's Newsletter and find out more about the key programmes conducted in Semester 2 2021.

-Click here to view the Chinese Department's Newsletter and find out more about the key programmes conducted in Semester 1 2021.

-Note: All 4 Chinese Department's Newsletter pdfs above exceed 5mb.